survivejs/webpack-book/manuscript/packages/01_consuming.md

 ## Removing Unused Modules

 Even though packages can work well out of the box, they bring too much code to your project sometimes.
 [Moment.js](https://www.npmjs.com/package/moment) is a popular example.
 It brings locale data to your project by default.
-The easiest method to disable that behavior is to use `IgnorePlugin` to ignore locales like this:
+The easiest method to disable that behavior is to use `IgnorePlugin` to ignore locales:

 ```javascript
 {